About Payne & Sons Funeral Directors

 In the past 10 years he has ensured that every funeral has met the personal needs and requirements of every family, became Funeral Director in 2015 and then Area Development Manager in 2018.
 He says he enjoys “Helping families through one of the hardest times in their lives, it’s very rewarding.”

-Dean has been with Payne & Sons Funeral Directors since 2015 years as an Acting Funeral Director.
+Tara has been working for Payne & Sons Funeral Directors since 16th May 2022.

 We take pride in everything we do.
 Our aim is that everyone who works for Funeral Partners shares our values.